AniCricKet/javascriptdinogame/README.md

 # Dino Jump Game

-This is a simple browser-based game where a dinosaur jumps over cacti.
-The game is implemented using HTML, CSS, and JavaScript.
+This is a simple browser-based game where a dinosaur jumps over the cactus.
+The game is made using HTML, CSS, and JavaScript.

 ## Gameplay

-- The player controls the dinosaur character using the space bar on the keyboard.
+- The player controls the dinosaur character by clicking the jump button.
-- Pressing the space bar makes the dinosaur jump.
-- The objective is to avoid colliding with the cacti.
+- The objective is to avoid the dinosaur colliding with the cacti.
 - If the dinosaur collides with a cactus, the game ends, and an alert with the message "Game Over!" is shown.

 ## Getting Started